What is “mindfulness”?

 Simply put, mindfulness is intentionally paying attention to what is happening in the current moment, developing clarity and broadening our view of whatever arises.
 Mindfulness can open the window of experience to greater balance, compassion, joy and calmness.
 Research into mindfulness has exploded recently, and evidence of the benefits is growing.
 Possible downstream effects include greater concentration and empathy, reduced levels of stress and anxiety, enhanced emotional regulation, and more resilience.
 The word, “mindfulness” seems to be everywhere these days, but underneath the trendy buzzword is a set of well-established practices and skills that can benefit everyone at any age.
 I invite you to join me and try it for yourself.

 I employ various approaches to mindfulness that stay true to the origins of the practice, but with flexible innovations that meet my clientele wherever they are.
 I offer secular mindfulness instruction to adults , teens and children backed up by the latest science-based research.
-Balancing depth with accessibility, I offer traditional, creative and interactive practices to help participants make the most of the health and wellness benefits of mindfulness.
+Balancing depth with accessibility, I offer traditional, creative and interactive practices to help participants make the most of the wellness benefits of mindfulness.
 In school and group settings, empathy and mindful communication are also emphasized.
 More than mere self-help, I facilitate from a socially-conscious, ethical basis that honors individual differences with compassion and respect, while honoring connection and interdependence.

 About Kate savage